software-mansion/protostar/website/docs/cli-reference.md

 Migrate project sources to Cairo 0.10.
 #### `targets STRING[]=['.']`
 Targets to migrate (a target can be a file or directory)
+### `calculate-account-address`
+In order to create an account, you need to prefund the account.
+To prefund the account you need to know its address.
+This command calculates the account address.
+#### `--account-address-salt INT`
+Required.

+An arbitrary value used to determine the address of the new contract.
+#### `--account-class-hash CLASS_HASH`
+Required.

+Class hash of the declared account contract.
+#### `--account-constructor-input INT[]`
+Input to the account's constructor.
 ### `call`
 Calls a contract on StarkNet with given parameters
 #### `--chain-id INT`